-You have a unique medical history.
-It is essential to talk with your doctor about your personal risk factors and/or experience with sickle cell disease.
-By talking openly and regularly with your doctor, you can take an active role in your care.
+You have your own health history.
+Talk with your doctor about your risk factors and background with sickle cell disease.
+By talking openly and often with your doctor, you can take an active role in your care.

 General Tips for Gathering Information

 Here are some tips that will make it easier for you to talk to your doctor:

 - Bring someone else with you.
 It helps to have another person hear what is said and think of questions to ask.

 - Write down your questions so do you do not forget them.

 - Write down the answers you get.
 Make sure you understand what you are hearing.

 - Ask for help if you need it.
 Do not be afraid to ask questions or ask where you can find more information.
 You have a right to know.

 Specific Questions to Ask Your Doctor